Skip to content ↓

 Head of Maths: Harshini Selvendran

 Harshini graduated with a First class BSc Mathematics Degree from the University of Greenwich.
-She based her dissertation on ‘teaching fractions through games’ which led immediately into teacher training.
+She based her dissertation on ‘teaching fractions through games’, which led immediately to teacher training.
 She trained at the Institute of Education, where she completed her MA diploma in Mathematics Education.

 Harshini knows the local area well as she was a student at Stag Lane Primary School and Bentley Wood High School, and she joined us from Canons High School where she worked as a Key Stage 3 Maths Coordinator.